 - Salt and pepper

-- Optional: Chips (for serving)
+- Optional: chips and sour cream (for serving)

 Preheat a large, heavy-bottomed pot over medium heat.
-Add the oil followed by the onion.
+Add the oil, followed by the onion.
 Sauté for 2 minutes.

 Add the bell pepper, jalapeño and garlic.
 Sauté for 2 more minutes.